Tholimettu 2025 is a FLN Programme, check First step program details from here

 • Solve simple multiplication problems.

-Under the Tholimettu Programme (FLN Programme), the Government of Telangana is focusing on enhancing the Foundational Literacy and Numeracy skills among school children in Primary Schools, Upper Primary Schools and High Schools which are having Classes I to V from the Academic Year 2022-23 to mitigate the learning loss due to COVID 19 situations.
-In this context, it has been planned to implement FLN programme from the Academic Year 2022-23 to enable students of all Primary & Upper Primary Schools and High Schools which are having Classes I to V to attain basic competencies.
+Under the Tholimettu Programme (FLN Programme), the Government of Telangana is focusing on enhancing the Foundational Literacy and Numeracy skills among schoolchildren in Primary Schools, Upper Primary Schools, and High Schools with Classes I to V from the Academic Year 2025-23 to mitigate the learning loss due to COVID-19 situations.

 The action plan